EnlightenedOne/MirrorNetworkDiscovery/README.md

 - Simple.
 Still < 600 lines of code.

-- Shattered the code up into more modular scripts, sorted code parameters and methods to single convention, rewrote method and variable names to hopefully make more self descriptive.
+- Shattered the code up into more modular scripts, reduced number of variables and static elements focusing more in singleton design, rewrote method and variable names to hopefully make them more self descriptive.

 - Uses C#'s UDP sockets for broadcasting and sending responses.